105 Comments

 • 1 musical instrument (portable)

-• If the value of these items exceeds US$500 or exceed above mentioned allowed quantities, they should be declared.
-So, the custom declaration form should be filled in and be presented at “aduanas” (customs).
+• If the value exceeds US$500 or above mentioned allowed quantities, items must be declared.

-• If you don’t declare what has to be declared and are caught, be prepared to pay next to the usual duty additionally a fine of 50% of the customs value of the item.
+If you fail to declare items that must be declared and are caught, you face the regular duty plus a fine of 50% of the customs value.

 Food that can be brought into Peru